Unchecked Pointers and the Boundaries of Generic Programming

 std::list<int> lst = {5, 3, 1, 4, 2};

-At this point, I finally fully understood the evolutionary logic from iterators to ranges.
-But the story isn't over—in the example above, I sorted vector<string> in descending order using std::ranges::greater{}.
-This looks fine, but what if you have more nuanced requirements for sorting strings?
-Like sorting by length, or sorting lexicographically ignoring case?
-That involves customizing predicates, so let's keep going.
+At this point, I have completely grasped the evolution logic from iterators to ranges.
+But the story isn't over—in the example above, I sorted a vector<string> in descending order using std::ranges::greater{}.
+This looks fine, but what if you have more specific requirements for string sorting?
+For example, sorting by length, or sorting lexicographically while ignoring case?
+This involves customizing predicates, so let's keep reading.

 Concept Composition and Overload Resolution